Concept of happiness

 Life-ability of the person

 The most common depiction of this quality of life is absence of functional defects.
 This is 'health' in the limited sense, sometimes referred to as 'negative health'.
 Next to absence of disease, one can consider excellence of function.
 This is referred to as 'positive health' and associated with energy and resilience.
 A further step is to evaluate life-ability in a developmental perspective and to include acquisition of new abilities.
 From this point of view a middle-aged man is not 'well' if he behaves like an adolescent, even if he functions without problems at this level.
-In this meaning life-ability extends to ‘self actualization’.
-Lastly, the term 'art of living' denotes special life-abilities such as savoring refined enjoyments and developing an original style of life.
+In this meaning life-ability extends to ‘self-actualization’.
+Lastly, the term 'art of living' denotes special life-abilities such as savouring refined enjoyments and developing an original style of life.

 Ability to deal with life will mostly contribute to an individual’s happiness, but it is not identical.
 One can be quite competent, but still be unhappy because of bad external conditions.